-Cookies are pretty cool.
-They make your online experience personalised and save you lots of time by remembering your details.
+Cookies and similar technologies are pretty cool.
+They can make your online experience personalised by helping us show you relevant Deliveroo adverts when you browse other websites or apps, help us to understand how you are using our services (including our website and apps) and our emails, and save you lots of time by remembering your details.
 But how do they do it?

 Here are the instructions for desktop browsers:

 And here are the instructions for mobile browsers: